• Is FMS Ultimate an official school sport?

 No. Again, we’re big fans of the Falmouth Rec.
 Program and appreciate everything they do to help us secure field space and time, but we have no affiliation with them.

 • Who can play on the FMS Ultimate team?

-Any student living in Falmouth who is in the 4th through 8th grade.
+Any student living in Falmouth who is in the 2nd through 8th grade can play on the intramural team, while the Falmouth Rogue travel team is open to players starting in the 4th grade.

 • Who are the coaches?

-Head coach Shea Gunther has managed FMS Ultimate for two season prior to 2016.
+Head coach Shea Gunther has managed FMS Ultimate for six seasons prior to 2020.
 He is a USA Ultimate Level 1 Certified Coach and is a long time ultimate player.
 Having played at the college, club, and social level, Shea has a deep love of the game and a drive to help build the future of the sport.

 • What are the differences between the Intramural and Travel Teams?

 The biggest difference between the two teams are the level of commitment expected.
 Falmouth Rogue players start practicing at the end of March and have three practices a week during the pre-season and then play or practice four days a week once we get outside on the grass in May.
 In contrast, the Intramural players start in May and play just once per week.
 Intramural practices and games are also much more mellow than Travel Team practices, where players will be expected to show up ready to learn and to get in shape.
 We take the game a little more seriously on Travel days.